“Money kills motivation in a social setting”

 Money kills social

-Monetary and social rewards work totally differently and often opposite to each other in terms of motivation.
+Monetary and social rewards work totally different and often opposite to each other in terms of motivation.
 The two can actually hardly ever exist together.
 Imagine for example that your kids attend daycare and that you now and then pick up your child too late.
 That bothers the daycare employees since they have a family at home too.
 Therefore they decide to introduce a fine of $10 per 15 minutes.
 What will happen?
 Chances are that you and other parents will see the fine as a monetary contract.
 It’s a “fee for lateness”.
 Therefore you stop feeling guilty when you’re late (‘hey, I’m paying you!’), and you’ll arrive late more often.

 Imagine you need someone to help to load a sofa into your van.
 What’s your best option?